Below are some thoughts on my writing process, but if you'd like to know why I became an Indie Author see: Going Indie...

 How do you get ideas?

-I think Stephen King said something along the lines of a good story is when two ideas collide.
+Stephen King said something along the lines of a good story is when two ideas collide.
 I like this concept and it is a rule I tend to follow.
 I wanted to write something about orphans and then I had this idea of the world split into Secular and Non-Secular Quadrants that came to me after I read the article on the teenager who survived the Paris attacks.
 I then asked myself what would happen if one of the orphan crossed over to another Quadrant when they weren’t supposed to?
-Bang.
+Boom.
 The two ideas had collided in my mind.
-Orphans/Secular vs Non-Secular Worlds.
+Orphans/ Secular vs Non-Secular Worlds.
 This ultimately may not work for you, but it is a good place to start.
 Try it.
 What two ideas can you make collide with each other to generate a new idea that could lead into a story?

 I’m scared what people will say about my work?